naeunoh/naeunoh.github.io/_posts/2022-07-17-intersubject-correlation.md

 The first step of ISCs is *calculating individual synchrony* using one of two main approaches.
 First, one calculates pairwise correlations between all participant pairs to build a full intersubject correlation matrix.
 The second approach uses the average activity timecourse of other participants as a model for each individual left out participant.
 This produces individual, rather than pairwise, spatial maps of similarity (how typical one’s brain activation is) in the same way first level results of a traditional general linear model analysis would.
 However, some individual variability is lost with the average similarity approach and ISC values are typically higher than pairwise matrices.

-The second step is to summarize the overall level of synchrony across participants.
+The second step is to *summarize the overall level of synchrony across participants*.
 One can use the mean correlation.
 To make the correlation coefficients more normally distributed across the range of values, the Fisher’s Z transformation (inverse hyperbolic tangent) is applied before computing the mean.
 This transformation mainly affects the higher absolute correlation values, thus stretching the correlation coefficient 1 to infinity.
 However, as pairwise ISC values are typically not that high, the effects of this transformation are relatively small reaching less than 10% at the higher end of the scale of r=0.5.
 Recently, it has been suggested that computing the median, especially when using the pairwise approach, provides a more accurate summary of the correlation values (Chen et al., 2016).